Loading...

 The one indicated in the manual designed by the vehicle manufacturer!!

-It doesn't matter what the "experts" say; not even the manufacturer of the tire knows the right pressure since this has to do with many factors, only the engineers who designed the vehicle knows the correct measurement.
+It does not matter what the "experts" say.
+Not even the manufacturer of the tire knows the right pressure.
+The correct tire pressure depends on many factors.
+Only the engineers who designed the vehicle know the correct measurement.

 NOTE: Tires are not 100% sealed and therefore lose minimal amounts of pressure through their walls continuously, so it is important to check them once a week.